0xPolygon/polygon-docs/docs/cdk/how-to/agglayer/integrate.md

 7. Chain owners then need to add POL and ETH tokens to the sequencer on the CDK chain.

-## Configuring the Polygon managed AggLayer
+## Step 2: Polygon configuration

+!!! important
+    - These steps are done by Polygon.

 Once registered, Polygon creates a permissionless node that points to the corresponding L2 full node.